-Bridgeport Mayor Joseph Peter Ganim is now beginning his seventh term as Mayor of Connecticut’s largest city with a population of approximately 147,000 people.
+Bridgeport Mayor Joseph Peter Ganim is in his seventh term as Mayor of Connecticut’s largest city with a population of approximately 147,000 people.
 After campaigning on a platform of open government, reducing crime, improving public schools, reducing property taxes and growing the economy and job creation, Mayor Ganim was elected by a wide margin on November 3, 2015 to a position he had last held in 2003.
 He continues to serve as Mayor having been reelected in 2019.

 Mayor Ganim had served six previous terms as chief executive of Bridgeport from 1991-2003, and in so doing accomplished several important things for the Park City.
 Mayor Ganim led the city out of municipal bankruptcy by overcoming a $21 million budget deficit and a 5-year projected deficit of $250 million.
 Mayor Ganim’s tenure ushered in 10 consecutive years of balanced budgets and a surplus of $58 million.
 This was accomplished by implementing difficult cost saving measures and innovative revenue raising techniques.
 These included negotiations with city labor unions to achieve concessions and savings of more than $20 million in labor costs without laying off any employees and negotiating a more than $350 million bond issue with multiple Wall Street investment firms to erase the city’s unfunded pension liability.
 As a result of these efforts, Bridgeport’s credit rating increased across the board during his tenure and Mayor Ganim was recognized in 1996 by Newsweek magazine as one of America’s most “innovative and dynamic mayors.”

 Other accomplishments during Joe Ganim’s first 12 years as Mayor include: